eric40065/CausalAnalysisforSemiCompRisks/README.md

 ```

 ## Usage
 The following code can reproduce analyses in our paper.
-It will take around five hours to reproduce Figure 1 and 2 and around 3 weeks (estimated) on a single-core machine to reproduce Table 1.
+It will take around five hours to reproduce Figure 1 and 2 and around 11 days on a single-core machine to reproduce Table 1.
 ```r
 library(CausalAnalysisforSemiCompRisks)
 # To reproduce Figure 1(a), 1(b), 1(e), 1(f), 1(i), and 1(j) in page 19